AI Dungeon Guidebook

 If the AI Instructions component hasn’t been added to a Scenario or Adventure, our default model instructions will always be used.

-Note: Because of model limitations, AI Instructions are not available for the deprecated Griffin or Dragon AI models.
+Note: Because of model limitations, optimal AI Instructions may differ wildly.
 Instructions may be more beneficial to some models than others.
+We recommend testing and seeing what works for yourself.

 Scenario Default